A Guide to Everest Base Camp Trek AccommodationMarch 30, 2018 No Responses Mosaic Adventure

 Nonetheless, the Namche is the last place where you can get a wide variety of tea houses with various prices ranges.

 In addition to this, Namche is also famous for the bakeries and cafes where you can have tea and coffee and relax.
-Most of the people spends quality time at Namche after the completion of the trek or some spend time for acclimatization.
+Most of the people spend quality time at Namche after the completion of the trek or some spend their time for acclimatization.

 Above Namche, like Tengboche, Dingboche, Lobuche, and Gorak Shep the accommodations are more basic.